 Identifying Best Practices in Companion Animal Support Services

-The aim is to identify companion animal sheltering and animal control practices that optimize outcomes for the animals and communities they serve.
+The aim is to identify companion animal sheltering and humane law enforcement practices that optimize outcomes for the animals and communities they serve.

 While enormous progress in live release rates from animal shelters has been made across the US over the last several decades, improvements in practices for animals, staff and the communities served are needed.
 However, these animal-centric metrics lack One Health and One Welfare considerations, including the harm done to pets, pet owners, and their families when animals are removed from their homes.
 Alternative metrics for evaluating animal welfare programs that can capture the capability of a community to promote the interconnectedness of human, animal, and environmental outcomes (e.g. referrals to support services, supporting the human-animal bond, and increasing environmental stewardship attitudes) are needed.

 IHAC is studying the impacts of animal sheltering practices at both the levels of individual shelters and of systems of shelters and rescues, with particular attention to how animal welfare issues coincide with human social and environmental justice issues.

 In 2015, the Institute for Human-Animal Connection convened a group of animal welfare stakeholders from Colorado to discuss the trends in shelter data from 2000-2013.

 The research team analyzed trends in the intake and outcomes for dogs and cats in animal shelters and rescues across the entire state of Colorado from 2000-2015.

 The research team completed an in depth analysis of the trends in intake for dogs and cats in animal shelters and rescues across the entire state of Colorado from 2008-2018.

 Other studies are assessing the impacts of innovative sheltering practices, moral stress in shelter staff and public attitudes toward shelter and rescue organizations as sources of pets.